 Myth: Neutering a cat will make him fat and lazy.

-In a survey of cat owners, just 25% reported their cats becoming more docile after being neutered, and this perception may be due to the fact that neutered cats are less likely to roam and fight.
+In a survey of cat owners, just 25% reported their cats becoming more docile after being neutered, because neutered cats are less likely to roam and fight.
 There is an obesity epidemic among cats, including cats that have not been fixed, due to overfeeding, providing cheap high-carbohydrate foods, and lack of opportunities for exercise.
-By making minor adjustments to a cat’s diet, providing toys and cat furniture for indoor cats, and playing with their cats regularly, owners can reduce the likelihood of weight gain and lethargy.
+By making minor adjustments to a cat’s diet, providing toys and cat trees for indoor cats, and playing with their cats regularly, owners can reduce the likelihood of weight gain and lethargy.

 Myth: Getting a cat fixed will make him feel less male.

-Cats don’t have a sexual identity in the same way people do, so neutering doesn’t bring about any sort of identity crisis.
-There are also no pressures to conform to any sort of gender identity within the cat world.
+Cats don’t have a sexual identity in the same way people do, so neutering doesn’t trigger an identity crisis.
+There are also no pressures to conform to a gender identity within the cat world.

 Myth: Neutering a cat will have an adverse affect on his health.

 The opposite is true.
 Neutered male cats are less likely to develop prostate problems and suffer serious injuries in fights, reducing the risk of injury-related health problems and costly veterinary bills.
-Also, because they are less aggressive, neutered male cats are better able to get along with other cats, which may reduce the stress that can contribute to health problems.
+Also, because they are less aggressive, neutered male cats get along better with other cats, which reduces the risk of conflict stress and associated health problems.

 Myth: Neutering a cat will ruin his personality.